ensminger/n2k/README.md

 - Install, activate; The plugin will add a settings page within WP Admin
 - Specify the pages on which to control visibility
 - Specify your site's breakpoints
-- Specify which breakpoints / device sizes should be visible or hidden
+- Specify which of those breakpoints should be visible or hidden
-- Choose a friendly error message, or write your own
+- Choose a friendly error message template, or write your own

 This plugin is ideal for developers who use a local development environment and deploy to a staging server for client review.
 Activate this plugin on the staging site, not the local environment.